jschrier/blog/_posts/2023-02-11-MQTT-and-ROS2-integration.md

 source /opt/ros/humble/setup.bash
 ros2 topic pub /ping std_msgs/Bool "data: true"
 ```
-We can see the same message show up in ROS as well
+We can see the same message show up in ROS as well if we run the following:
 ```bash
 source /opt/ros/humble/setup.bash
  ros2 topic echo /pong